 You can use any readily available past sheets.
 Fresh lasagna sheets or dried packaged sheets work equally as well.

 The most popular cheese choices for lasagna are cheddar, mozzarella, or parmesan.
-But if you like blue cheese, this is also a good addition.
+However, if you enjoy blue cheese, this is also a suitable salty addition.

 Some Tips and Tricks for Making the Perfect Brisket Lasagna